pointfreeco/combine-schedulers/README.md

 XCTAssertEqual(output, Array(0...1_001))
 ```

+## Compatability

+This library is compatible with iOS 13.2 and higher.
+There are bugs in Combine and iOS 13.1 and lower that cause crashes when trying to compare `DispatchQueue.SchedulerTimeType` values.

 ## Installation

 You can add CombineSchedulers to an Xcode project by adding it as a package dependency.